 Brackettville is a very small city located in the state of Texas.
 With a population of 1,351 people and just one neighborhood, Brackettville is the 761st largest community in Texas.

-Brackettville is a blue-collar town, with 41.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Brackettville is generally considered to be a blue-collar town.
+41.39% of the Brackettville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brackettville is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Brackettville who work in food service (14.67%), sales jobs (10.37%), and healthcare suport services (7.47%).

 Telecommuters are a relatively large percentage of the workforce: 21.47% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Brackettville does not have a public transit system used by locals to get to and from work.
+Brackettville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Brackettville is quite a bit lower than the national average among all cities of 21.84%: just 10.98% of people here over 25 have a bachelor's degree or an advanced degree.